rjperez94/DiagramEditor/README.md

 - press mouse anywhere on graphics pane (don't release) -- this will be x and y
 - drag mouse to where you want the bottom right of shape to be
 - Current action will be remembered
-NOTE: for hexagon, treat methodology as if you are drawing a rectangle / \	<-- Hexagon draws like so
+<p> NOTE: for hexagon, treat methodology as if you are drawing a rectangle
+<p> / \	<-- Hexagon draws like so
-!  !
+<p> !  !
-!  !
+<p> !  !
-\ /
+<p> \ /

 ### Removing shapes
 - Click on delete button
 - Click on shape to delete
-NOTE: currentShape will be set to null and currentShapeIndex to -1
+<p> NOTE: currentShape will be set to null and currentShapeIndex to -1

 ### Selecting shapes/lines
 - Click / Mouse-press on a shape/line
 (Provided that line, rectangle, oval or hexagon buttons were not clicked before)
-NOTE: currentShape selected will be remebered
+<p> NOTE: currentShape selected will be remebered
-NOTE: Lines used as 'connectors' to shapes can only be selected to be deleted
+<p> NOTE: Lines used as 'connectors' to shapes can only be selected to be deleted

 ### Resizing
 - select a shape or a stand-alone line